dougeby/IntuneDocs/intune/reports-ref-application.md

-## ApplicationInventory
+## applicationInventory

-The **ApplicationInventory** entity lists the applications found on the device at the time of inventory collection.
+The **applicationInventory** entity lists the applications found on the device at the time of inventory collection.

 | Property  | Description |
 |---------|------------|